kreijack/bombrowser/tests/TESTS.md

 ### Test 3.25 - menu->view->show all levels
 Test description:
+- insert code 820037 in "BOMBrowser - Codes list"
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- press the right mouse button on the first entry
+- select the "Show assembly" command
+- select the first date doubleckicking on it.
-- Select View->show up level 2
+- Select View->show all level

 Expected results: The bom is showing all levels